wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 -----

 * Consult the `13.22 Roadmap <https://projects.xivo.fr/versions/188>`_
-* PostgreSQL is upgraded from 9.0 to 9.1.
+* PostgreSQL will be upgraded from 9.0 to 9.1.
 The upgrade of XiVO will take longer than usual, depending on the size of the database.
 Usually, the database grows with the number of calls processed by XiVO.
+  The upgrade will be stopped if not enough space is available on the XiVO server.

 13.21
 -----